bhattbhuwan13/bhattbhuwan13.github.io/about.md

 permalink: /about/
 ---

-I am a machine learning engineer intrested in computer vision and generative adversarial networks.
+I am a machine learning engineer intrested in NLP, CV, GAN, and MLOps.

 ### Contact me